 Risks:

-A tube shunt implant (e.g., Ahmed valve) channels fluid from inside the eye to a plate placed on the eye’s surface (under the tissues), where the fluid is absorbed.
+A tube shunt implant, such as the Ahmed valve, channels fluid from inside the eye to a plate placed on the eye’s surface (under the tissues), where the fluid is absorbed, effectively helping to manage intraocular pressure.
+The Ahmed device features a built-in valve designed to minimize the risk of pressure dropping too low immediately after minimally invasive glaucoma surgery.

 Who it’s for: